maxvp/maxvp.github.io/content/archive/2023-08-gateway-precedence-diagram-10419.md

 featured: false
 ---

-Added a Mermaid diagram to the developer docs to visually illustrate how Gateway intercepts, proxies, and filters traffic from onboarding to egressing to the Internet.
+Added a [Mermaid flowchart](https://mermaid.js.org/) to the developer docs to visually illustrate how Gateway intercepts, proxies, and filters traffic from onboarding to egressing to the Internet.